junxit/us-congress-bills-115/metadata.md

 - 2017-07-11 — Introduced in House
 - 2017-07-11 — Introduced in House
 - 2017-07-11 — Referred to the House Committee on Intelligence (Permanent Select).
+- 2017-07-24 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2017-07-24 — Considered as unfinished business. (consideration: CR H6196)
+- 2017-07-24 — Considered under suspension of the rules. (consideration: CR H6187-6195; text of measure as reported: CR H6187-6193)
+- 2017-07-24 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3180.
+- 2017-07-24 — Failed of passage/not agreed to in House: On motion to suspend the rules and pass the bill, as amended Failed by the Yeas and Nays: (2/3 required): 241 - 163 (Roll no. 407).
+- 2017-07-24 — Mr. Nunes moved to suspend the rules and pass the bill, as amended.
+- 2017-07-24 — On motion to suspend the rules and pass the bill, as amended Failed by the Yeas and Nays: (2/3 required): 241 - 163 (Roll no. 407).
+- 2017-07-24 — Placed on the Union Calendar, Calendar No. 183.
+- 2017-07-24 — Reported (Amended) by the Committee on Intelligence.
+H. Rept.
+115-251.
+- 2017-07-24 — Reported (Amended) by the Committee on Intelligence.
+H. Rept.
+115-251.